spsforks/android-bionic-libc/libc/malloc_debug/README.md

 When this value is changed from the default, then the filename chosen on the signal will be backtrace\_dump\_prefix.**PID**.txt.
 The filename chosen when the program exits will be backtrace\_dump\_prefix.**PID**.exit.txt.

+### backtrace\_full
+As of P, any time that a backtrace is gathered, a different algorithm is used that is extra thorough and can unwind through Java frames.
+This will run slower than the normal backtracing function.

 ### fill\_on\_alloc[=MAX\_FILLED\_BYTES]
 Any allocation routine, other than calloc, will result in the allocation being